When is the Big Island Rendezvous?

 Music groups from throughout the United

 States will be performing.
-Bluegrass and old time music will be at the
+Bluegrass and old-time music will be at the Festival.

 Historical Exhibits &

-canoe camps will be highlighted.
-Costumed characters of the 17th and 18th
+camps will be highlighted.
+Costumed characters of the 17th and 18th century will

-century will entertain you throughout the site including Benjamin Franklin
+entertain you throughout the site including a 1880's pioneer town with a

 Parades & Drills: